Check your artificial intelligence 'bossware' tools for bias, says U.S. agency head

 People are also reading…

-The federal agency put out its latest set of guidance Thursday on the use of automated systems in employment decisions such as who to hire or promote.
+The federal agency recently released its latest set of guidance on the use of automated systems in employment decisions such as who to hire or promote.
 It explains how to interpret a key provision of the Civil Rights Act of 1964 known as Title VII that bars job discrimination based on race, color, national origin, religion or sex, which includes bias against gay, lesbian and transgender workers.

-Burrows said one important example involves widely-used resumé screeners and whether or not they can produce a biased result if they are based on biased data.
+Burrows said one important example involves widely used resumé screeners and whether they can produce a biased result if they are based on biased data.

 “What will happen is that there’s an algorithm that is looking for patterns that reflect patterns that it’s already familiar with,” she said.
 “It will be trained on data that comes from its existing employees.
 And if you have a non-diverse set of employees currently, you’re likely to end up with kicking out people inadvertently who don’t look like your current employees.”